lawrie/tinyfpga_bx_gaming/README.md

 [Adventure and its Easter Egg](https://www.youtube.com/watch?v=VYmfEx3taAM&t=363) are a prominent part of the plot of Steven Spielberg's Ready Player One.

 Games developers did not get recognition or royalties for their games at Atari, so several of their programmers left to form Activision.
-One of theirmost successful games for the Atari 2600 was Pitfall.
+One of their most successful games for the Atari 2600 was Pitfall.

 After the Video game crash of 1983, leadership in games console market moved from North America to Japan.
 The Nintendo Entertainment System (NES) was the most successful.